 View the facility from the dogs perspective: Is it safe?
 Is it secure?
 Is there proper supervision?
 Do the other dogs seem to be having a good time?
 Are there plenty of places and times set aside to rest?
 How long are they in a crate each day?
-We want clients to ask questions and feel confident in leaving their dog to be cared for at Walker Ranch.
+Ask questions and feel confident in leaving your dog to be cared for at Walker Ranch.

 Undesirable behavior management policies: Discipline at many dog facilities is shocking!
 You should always know what the policy is on discipline and ask exactly how it is enforced.
 Walker Ranch uses positive reinforcement and is force-free.
 Facilities should NEVER use harsh corrections.

 Education and developmental stimulation: Does the daycare offer a day-training program?
 What about dogs not in the training program but just the daycare program?
 What programs are in place to ensure your dog isn’t just spending the day being exercised physically but also mentally and emotionally?
 Many people think the more they work their dog physically the more tired the dog will be.
 This is not the case and it is exactly why we choose to spend time working with the dogs mentally so they are also working on manners and learning to work with us.
 It is important dogs respect us and learn the rules and boundaries at Walker Ranch.
 Working with them one on one is a great opportunity for that.
 We also encourage our clients to educate themselves and always keep their dog involved in a training program or activity.